photoprism/photoprism-docs/docs/developer-guide/metadata/colors.md

 [Learn more ›](https://github.com/lucasb-eyer/go-colorful#so-which-colorspace-should-i-use)

-## ICC Profiles
+## Color Profiles

-An [ICC color profile](../media/colors.md#icc-profiles) that characterizes the color space being used can optionally be embedded in image and video files.
+[sRGB](https://en.wikipedia.org/wiki/SRGB) is the standard color space used for generating thumbnails.
+An [ICC color profile](../media/colors.md#icc-profiles) for wide-gamut displays can optionally be embedded.

 [Learn more ›](../media/colors.md)